 The Company's main interest rate risk arises from long-term borrowings with variable rates, which expose the Company to cash flow interest rate risk.
 The interest rate on the Company's financial instruments is based on market rates.
 The Company monitors the movement in interest rates on an ongoing basis.

 Interest rate risk exposure

-The Company's exposure to interest rate risk is primarily on its bank borrowings and deposits with banks.
-The Company does not have any borrowings or deposits with banks as on 31 March 2018 and hence no exposure to interest rate risk.
+The Company does not have any borrowings or deposits with banks as on 31 March 2019 and hence no exposure to interest rate risk.